Parenting resources in 90 different languages

 - All external partners we work with are vetted in terms of safeguarding and when buying in additional services we monitor the impact of any intervention against cost, to ensure a value for money service.

 - Educational outside agencies include: Educational Psychology (EPS); Behaviour Support (BS); Learning and Language Support (LLS); Outreach Services, including ASD; Raising Ethnic Minority Achievement (REMA), which includes English Additional Language and Traveller Service support.

 - Specialist health services such as Speech and Language Therapy (SALT); Physical and Sensory Support Service (PSSS), which includes Hearing Impaired Service (HI) and Visually Impaired Service (VI); Occupational Therapy (OT); Physiotherapy (PT); Child and Adolescent Mental Health (CAMHS); Behaviour Clinic, other health professionals

 - We work with Social Services, Hertfordshire Family Support and the Community Police

-- We also have a Family Support Worker, Sarah Cafferty, who works to support all families with a variety of concerns, and can make referrals to specific SEND family support workers.
+- We also have a Family Support Worker who works to support all families with a variety of concerns, and can make referrals to specific SEND family support workers.

 7. What training have the staff supporting children with SEND had or are having?

 - We regularly invest time and money in training our staff to improve provision for all students, to develop enhanced skills and knowledge to deliver short term support interventions and individualised support and interventions.

 - Our INCO is a qualified and experienced teacher and is due to complete her SENCO Award in 2019/2020

-- All of our teachers hold qualified teacher status and all staff members, including TAs and HLTAs, receive regular training to best support our pupils with SEND, for example in dyslexia, ASD, speech and language needs.
+- All of our teachers hold qualified teacher status and all staff members, including TAs and HLTAs, receive regular training to best support our pupils with SEND, for example in dyslexia, ASD, ADD, speech and language and attachment needs.

 8. How will my child/young person be included in activities outside the classroom including school trips?

 - Our Equality/Inclusion Policy promotes involvement of all of our learners in all aspects of the curriculum including activities outside the classroom.

 - Where there are concerns for safety and access, a personalised risk assessment is carried out to consider if reasonable adjustments can be made to meet any additional needs.
 If appropriate parents/carers are consulted and involved in planning.